 District Management purchase or authorize purchase of goods and services as needed in accordance with the District's Purchasing Policies and Procedures, is detailed in following sections.
 For information regarding purchase orders, blanket purchase orders, contracts, receiving, and the handling of invoices, please refer to those Purchasing Policies and Procedures.

 Cash Disbursements:

-Cash is disbursed primarily by check through the accounts payable function, and trough on line bill pays with preferred vendors? with some small amounts paid out via petty cash.
+Cash is disbursed primarily by check through the accounts payable function, and through on line bill pay through the Districts bank or similar type of operating platform of the Districts choosing.